Skip to Main Content

 For example plans, when you log in to DMPonline, you will see a list of "Cranfield University Plans" at the bottom of your dashboard.
 These are CU example plans created for training purposes, and plans for real projects shared by researchers here.
 Additionally, the DCC website provides data plan guidance and examples, such as this ESRC plan (pdf), and the Finnish Social Science Data Archive has excellent data plan models for surveys and interviews.

 To get further help, we offer personal support for DMPs so just get in touch for one-to-one advice drafting or reviewing a data management plan for your project.
-Do make sure you allow plenty of time for review, e.g. a fortnight before a bid submission deadline.
+Do make sure you allow plenty of time for review.
 Training is available in the RDM module on Canvas or by workshops and webinars that you can book through DATES.